 If the holidays are a tough time of year, please know that you are not alone.
 You can always reach out to talk to someone.
 The national suicide hotline is 1-800-273-8255!

-My challenge to you is to do what feels best for you and your family this holiday season.
+Do what feels best for you and your family this holiday season.
 Are there new traditions you can start?
 Is there something you can do to honor a loved one?
-Remember to have grace, for you and those around you.
+Remember to have grace for you and those around you.